• Register Now for a Free Account!

 • River cruise shore excursions are more limited and usually based around cultural experiences

-• River cruise ship primary excursions usually involve walking / biking tours enjoying the scenery, music / art appreciation and other cultural activities in the various port towns.
+• River cruise ship primary excursions usually involve walking / biking tours enjoying the scenery, music / art appreciation, and other cultural activities in the various port towns.
+Many are included in the fare.

-• Ocean cruise ship excursions are vast in variety and offer not only culturally related excursions but purely for entertainment excursions also.
+• Ocean cruise ship excursions are vast in variety and offer not only culturally related excursions but purely for entertainment excursions also (often extra cost).

 • River cruise fares will typically include all meals and drinks while onboard.
 Onboard bills will normally be small.
-Some river cruise lines offer all-inclusive fares.
+Some river cruise lines offer all-inclusive fares covering excursions and gratuities.

 • Ocean cruise fares are lower, this is helped by costs being spread over a larger cruising group.
 You will also pay additional for many dining options and drinks while onboard.